sustainablelab/imgui-games/README.md

 [opengl3](https://www.opengl.org/).

-*GLFW also supports Vulcan, but the IMGU build example for GLFW-Vulcan looks is more involved than a simple Makefile: it looks like it requires MSVC (the Visual Studio compiler).*
+*GLFW also supports Vulcan, but the IMGU build example for GLFW-Vulcan is more involved than a simple Makefile: it looks like it requires MSVC (the Visual Studio compiler).*

 Enter the directory of the GLFW-OpenGL example: